oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-The `inputs` section of a service template provides a means to define parameters using TOSCA parameter definitions, their allowed values via validation clauses and default values within a TOSCA service template.
+The `inputs` section of a service template provides a means to define parameters using TOSCA parameter definitions, their allowed values via validation clauses and default values.
 Input parameters defined in the inputs section of a service template can be mapped to properties of node templates or relationship templates within the same service template and can thus be used for parameterizing the instantiation of the service template.